-In the last seven months, the Housing Authority has made a major effort to change your working schedule to require you to work every evening until 8:00 p.m.
-We told them that they could not simply impose their will on our members- we insisted that they negotiate with the Union before making any changes.
-We had to make sure that you were protected, that you were not being forced to work on an evening if you were not able to do so, that any schedule change be tested before being fully implemented, and that it contain elements that respect our members who do the day-to-day work.
+In the last seven months, the Housing Authority has made a major effort to change your working schedule to require you to work shifts starting at 6:00 am and ending at 7:00 pm.
+We told them that they could not simply impose their will on our members-we insisted that they negotiate with the Union before making any changes.
+We had to make sure that you were protected, that you were not being forced to work starting at 6 am or ending at 7 pm if you did not want to do so, that any schedule change be tested before being fully implemented, and that it contain elements that respect our members who do the day- to-day work.